baasbox/docs/source/index.md

 ### Retrieve a document

-> Example of request to retrieve a specific document
+> Example of a request to retrieve a specific document

 ```shell
 curl http://localhost:9000/document/mycollection/090dd688-2e9a-4dee-9afa-aad72a1efa93 \